Fusing Blockchain and AI with Metaverse: A Survey: Blockchain in Metaverse

 \subsection{Blockchain-empowered Market in Metaverse}

 {

-Blockchains prior to Ethereum, such as Bitcoin, only support token transferring.
-Until the emergence of Ethereum platform, smart contracts begin to support Turing-complete programming.
+Blockchains before Ethereum, such as Bitcoin, only support token transferring.
+Until the emergence of the Ethereum platform, smart contracts begin to support Turing-complete programming.
 Complicated businesses could be executed in a virtual machine through smart contract codes.
-Ethereum realizes the upgrade of blockchain application from cryptocurrency to crypto-business.
+Ethereum realizes the upgrade of blockchain applications from cryptocurrency to crypto-business.
 Various blockchain reconfiguration of market and business could be implemented.

-Empowering by the advanced blockchain technologies, decentralized finance (DeFi) is able to boost the decentralized market and business in metaverse.
-We review several representative studies related to DeFi market and business here.
-In \cite{daian2020flash}, the authors analyze the behavior of arbitrage bots in the context of cryptocurrency market.
-They find that arbitrage robots could observe the transactions in the transaction pool and perform arbitrage without risks.
-They also present a cooperative strategy to maximize the profit of arbitrage robots and point out that miners could act as arbitrage robots under certain circumstances.
-However, the MEV (miner extractable value) could incentivize the emergence of forking attacks.
-The authors propose a cooperative bidding strategy for them to strive for more profit.
-They also find that the current amount of MEV in a month is more than 25$\times$ the cost of 51\% attack on Ethereum.